What is the Kelvin Scale?

 The Kelvin Scale is used to measure the colour temperature of a light.
 The Kelvin Scale starts at absolute zero, referenced as 0K, which is around -273.15°C.

-What is a Kelvin?
+What is a kelvin?

-The scale starts with infrared light (thermal imaging), and goes through to Ultra Violet light (UV water marks and forensic detection).
-As an example; the sun rates at around 5500K on the Kelvin scale, hence its bright but yellow coloured appearance to the eye.
+The scale starts with infrared light (thermal imaging) and goes through to ultraviolet light (UV, water marks and forensic detection).
+As an example, the sun rates at around 5500K on the Kelvin Scale, hence why it is bright but has a yellow coloured appearance.

 Our lighting products all have a colour temperature rated on the Kelvin Scale to help you identify the manner of white light they provide.
 Our warm, white floodlights are 3000-3500K giving them a warm, yellow glow whereas the cool white floodlights are 6000-7000K making them a brighter, and bluer, white.